AIyer1155/Epsilon-Archive/PHILOSOPHY.md

 # Why This Archive Exists

 Most problem collections optimize for coverage.
-This one optimizes for **transfer**.
+This one optimizes for **understanding**.

-Every problem here was chosen because it teaches a mental move — not a trick, but a *category of approach* that appears again and again in Putnam, in quant interviews, and in real probabilistic reasoning.
+Every problem here was chosen because it teaches a specific concept.
+An approach that appears again and again in Putnam, in quant interviews, and in real probabilistic reasoning.

 ## The two questions for every problem